Phil Westra, PhD: Professor

 My research goal is to support sustainable weed management that helps contribute to sustainable cropping systems.
 To that end, I am interested in research to identify the molecular and genetic basis of complex herbicide resistance mechanisms; utilizing next-generation sequencing to study complex traits in weeds; and developing molecular markers for rapid resistance diagnostics.
 Research projects in my lab study changes in evolutionary trajectories of weedy species due to human management (specifically herbicides and herbicide resistance evolution), and develop genomics and bioinformatics resources to study herbicide resistance traits in weedy species and crops.

-Marcelo Rodrigues Alves de Figueiredo: Graduate Student, Todd Gaines
+Marcelo Rodrigues Alves de Figueiredo: PhD student, Todd Gaines

 I received my B.S. in Agricultural Engineering from the University of São Paulo at the “Luiz de Queiroz” College of Agriculture, Brazil in 2012.
 As an undergraduate, I worked on applied field research in weed science.
 In 2015 I completed a M.S. in Crop Science at the same College, focusing on herbicide chemistry, physiology and biochemistry in weeds and model plant species.
 My current Ph.D. research is focused on weed genetics and molecular biology.
 Specifically, I am studying the complex issue of weed resistance to auxinic herbicides.
 My main objective is to integrate related genetic, biochemical, physiological and agronomic knowledge of these resistant species in order to provide effective weed management plans for agricultural production systems.